 Bold Monk Brewing Co. — Underwood Hills

-This Underwood Hills brewpub expanded its already generous seating arrangements to the outdoors during the pandemic, creating one of the most beautiful beer gardens in Atlanta.
+The Underwood Hills brewpub expanded its already generous seating arrangements inside to the outdoors during the pandemic, creating one of the most beautiful beer gardens in Atlanta.
 Surrounding by mature shade trees and foot paths, the beer garden at Bold Monk features several seating areas, complete with fire pits for cool fall evenings.
-There’s often live music, too.
+There’s often live music, too, on weekends and at night.
 Expect everything from crisp lagers and saisons to seasonal and special releases from the brewery, including an Irish stout and a Russian imperial stout aged in ASW Fiddler bourbon barrels.
 Pair beer with Belgian frites, the lamb burger, or a shrimp and grain bowl.
 Dogs on leashes welcome.
 Family friendly.

 Brick Store Pub — Decatur

-This popular Decatur beer pub offers a lengthy list of local, Belgian, and hard-to-find beers on the menu and on the more than two dozens taps.
-It also includes a beer garden behind the pub, complete with a fire pit, its own beer list, snacks, a patio bar, and plenty of shady spots for both people and their dogs to relax.
+This popular Decatur beer pub offers a lengthy list of local, Belgian, and hard-to-find beers on the menu and on its more than two dozens taps.
+Brick Store Pub also includes a beer garden behind the building, complete with a fire pit, its own beer list, snacks, a patio bar, and plenty of shady spots for both people and their dogs to relax.
 Dine on giant soft pretzels with beer cheese, fried pierogi, a bacon and pimento cheese burger, griddled mac and cheese, or a steak sandwich while sipping on locally brewed lagers and hoppy IPAs or imported hefeweizens, zwickelbiers, and English bitters.
+Reopening in May.
 Dogs on leashes welcome.
 Family friendly.